GIPdA/runtimeqml/README.md

-# Runtime QML for Qt
+# Runtime QML for Qt 6

 **Written by**: *Benjamin Balga.*
 **Copyright**: ***2022***, *Benjamin Balga*, released under BSD license.

 **Updated version**: This new version make use of an URL Interceptor to replace QRC files by those on the filesystem.
 This allows to load multiple QRC files, and even works on libraries!
+BUT, only Qt 6.

+**Qt 5**: Use the commit tagged qt5 for Qt 5 compatibility.

 ## About